 The fire in the Morwell open cut mine adjacent to the Hazelwood power station blanketed Morwell and the surrounding area in smoke and ash for six weeks in February and March 2014.
-In response to community concerns about the long-term health effects, the Victorian Department of Health and Human Services commissioned the Hazelwood Mine Fire Health Study.
+In response to community concerns about the long-term health effects, the Victorian Department of Health commissioned the Hazelwood Health Study.
 The study is led by independent researchers from Monash University in collaboration with Federation University, University of Tasmania, University of Adelaide, and the CSIRO.

 The Hazelwood Health Study is about identifying potential health outcomes for people who may have been impacted by the smoke from the mine fire.
 These might include heart and lung disease, cancer or mental health problems.
 It will also look at the effects on vulnerable groups such as infants and children, young people, and older people.

 The study involves multiple research streams targeting different health outcomes and groups.
-Many people in the local area will be invited to participate in one or more of these activities.
-This may be via local campaigns in newspaper, radio etc, or by being directly approached.
-The Adult Survey and the Early Life Follow-up streams are currently recruiting participants.
-It is important that as many people as possible participate in the study, so that we can better understand the impacts of the smoke event on the community.
-We hope that everybody who is invited agrees to participate.
+Many people in the local area have been invited to participate in one or more of these activities.
+This may have been via local campaigns in the newspaper or on radio, through community groups or by being directly approached by mail.

 While all research streams have now completed multiple rounds of data collection, a range of follow-up activities are taking place at different times.
 This includes inviting previous participants to participate in follow up health assessments, complete further surveys, or talk about their experience during the mine fire event and since.
 This work is expected to continue for several years.
 More information on the study timeline is available here and details of all findings released to date are available here.

 Importantly, we are keen for community members to participate in our annual community briefings, details of which are available here